 Six armored personnel carriers with armed men riding on top and flying Russian flags rolled into the Ukrainian city of Sloviansk near the Russian border Wednesday.

-Some of the men claim they are Ukrainian soldiers who have switched sides to the pro-Russians who control several government buildings in town.
+Some of the men claim they are Ukrainian soldiers who have switched sides to join pro-Russians who control several government buildings in the town.

-Armed pro-Russians also hold municipal buildings in Donetsk, another city where separatists demand referendums on splitting with Ukraine to join Russia.
+Armed pro-Russians also hold municipal buildings in Donetsk, another city where separatists are demanding referendums on splitting with Ukraine to join Russia.

-NATO Secretary-General Anders Fogh Rasmussen says the alliance has decided on a series of immediate steps to reinforce its military footprint in eastern Europe, in response to Russia's moves.
+NATO Secretary-General Anders Fogh Rasmussen said Wednesday that NATO has decided on a series of immediate steps to reinforce its military footprint in eastern Europe, in response to Russia's moves.